jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 The Yocto version is `1.8.0` the `[fido]` branch.

-The Linux `4.1.4` kernel comes from the [Linux stable][linux-stable] repository.
+The Linux `4.1.5` kernel comes from the [Linux stable][linux-stable] repository.

 The [u-boot][uboot] version is `2015.07`.

 These are *sysvinit* systems.

 The Qt version is `5.4.3`.
 There is no *X11* and no desktop installed.
 [Qt][qt] gui applications can be run using the `-platform linuxfb` switch.
 I suspect *QML* apps will not work since I don't have *OpenGL* support in the these systems.
 My projects on SOC boards like the BBB tend to be touchscreen instrument interfaces with simple UI controls and 2D graphs.
+And *QWidgets* development is what I'm used to.

 Perl `5.20` with several hundred modules is included.